 A larger fee associated with the cost of adoption is a matching or referral fee.
 This cost could be minimal or non-existent if you are adopting a relative or from a friend.
 Otherwise, this is a fee that can vary greatly.
-In some cases, this fee can be paid more than once with helping the birth family create a profile and helping the adoptive family create a profile.
+In some cases, this fee can be paid more than once by helping the birth family create a profile and helping the adoptive family create a profile.
 Think of this as a marketing or advertising fee.
 Some of these are simple databases and list out situations for adoptive families to pursue.
 Others are more advanced and have a series of questionnaires for the birth families and adoptive families to see how they match up with preferences, before even considering if there is any further potential for the match process to continue.

 This is also a tight niche so the costs cannot typically be kept low if this a full-time career for some.
-This can include anything in the process from building a website, hosting the website, maintaining a website, advertising and marketing to find expectant mothers, advertising and marketing for adoptive families, costs for databases, application fees, meeting with the birth mother or family, meeting with and interviewing the adoptive family, reviewing the home study, drug tests, travel and meal expenses, etc.
+This can include anything in the process from building a website, hosting the website, maintaining a website, advertising, and marketing to find expectant mothers, advertising and marketing for adoptive families, costs for databases, application fees, meeting with the birth mother or family, meeting with and interviewing the adoptive family, reviewing the home study, drug tests, travel, and meal expenses, etc.

 Adoption Living or Birth Mother Expenses

 Birth mother expenses can vary from each mother and state.
 These expenses include any cost while she is pregnant, although some states allow for additional funds immediately following the birth.
 This would be similar to having paid maternity leave from a job.
 These expenses may include the following:

 – Transportation to and from medical appointments and any meetings related to the adoption process